tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/threading_and_queues.md

 ## QueueRunner

-The `QueueRunner` class creates a number of threads that repeatedly run an enqueue op.
+The @{tf.train.QueueRunner} class creates a number of threads that repeatedly run an enqueue op.
 These threads can use a coordinator to stop together.
-In addition, a queue runner runs a *closer thread* that automatically closes the queue if an exception is reported to the coordinator.
+In addition, a queue runner will run a *closer operation* that closes the queue if an exception is reported to the coordinator.

 You can use a queue runner to implement the architecture described above.